Design and Performance of a Silicon Tungsten Calorimeter Prototype Module and the Associated Readout: Introduction

-Motivated by the considerations above, a proposal was developed to build a forward calorimeter system in the ALICE experiment at the LHC, called FoCal~\cite{Peitzmann:2018kie,ALICE-PUBLIC-2019-005}.
-The FoCal is composed of an electromagnetic part (FoCal-E) and hadronic part (FoCal-H), with a planned pseudo-rapidity coverage of about $3.2 \le \eta \le 5.8$.
-The FoCal-E is designed to separate single photons from two-photon showers from neutral meson decays at forward rapidities, and hence enables the measurement of direct photons at the LHC in the small-$x$ region.
-It consists of a number of low-granularity pad layers that primarily measure the energy of the shower, and a few high-granularity pixel layers that are used to split contributions from overlapping showers.\footnote{It should be noted that both types of sensor layers are of fine granularity in comparison to conventional calorimeters.
+Motivated by the considerations above, a proposal was developed to build a forward calorimeter system in the ALICE experiment at the LHC, called FoCal~\cite{Peitzmann:2018kie,LoI}.
+The FoCal is composed of an electromagnetic part (FoCal-E) and hadronic part (FoCal-H), with a planned pseudo-rapidity coverage of about $3.4 \le \eta \le 5.8$.
+The FoCal-E is designed to have an excellent two-shower separation to identify and reject decay photons from neutral mesons with transverse momenta in the range from a few GeV/$c$ to above 20 GeV/$c$, i.e.\ total momenta up to about 1 TeV/$c$ ($\pt = 5$ GeV/$c$ corresponds to $p\approx370$ GeV/$c$ at $\eta = 5$) to enable the measurement of direct photons at the LHC in the small-$x$ region.
+It uses tungsten converter layers with a thickness of 1 radiation length each and silicon sensor layers, with a compact design to minimise the shower size.
+The sensor layers consists of silicon pad sensors with a granularity of $1\times1$~cm$^2$ (low granularity) that will primarily measure the energy of the shower, and a few high-granularity pixel layers that will be used in the future detector to split contributions from overlapping showers. \footnote{It should be noted that both types of sensor layers are of fine granularity in comparison to conventional calorimeters.
 We use the terms \textit{low} and \textit{high} granularity in this context only to discriminate further between the two types of layers in our calorimeter prototype.}

+A Si-W calorimeter prototype using the Si-Pad technology of similar granularity~($1\times1$~cm$^2$ and more recently $0.5\times0.5$~cm$^2$) has previously been built and tested by the CALICE collaboration~\cite{collaboration_2008,Adloff_2009,Kawagoe:2019dzh}.
+The prototype discussed here uses a different approach for readout electronics, summing signals from several layers to reduce the necessary number of channels without compromising the performance needed for measurements of electromagnetic showers.
+In addition, the use of pixel layers with their much higher granularity is a unique feature.
+The analysis of events with simultaneous read out of the high-granularity and low-granularity layers shows that sub-millimeter precision on the shower position is obtained with this setup.